Neargye/nameof/README.md

 * Nameof return std::string_view.

-* The argument expression identifies code definition, but it is never evaluated.
+* Nameof expression arguments are identified, but do not evaluated.

 * NAMEOF_ENUM supported on the GCC >= 9.

-* If you need raw fully-qualified name, use NAMEOF_RAW.
+* If you need of raw fully-qualified name, use NAMEOF_RAW.
 ```cpp
 NAMEOF_RAW(somevar.somefield) -> "somevar.somefield"
 NAMEOF_RAW(&SomeStruct::SomeMethod) -> "&SomeStruct::SomeMethod"